stevelikesmusic/howtogardner/content/posts/a-tale-of-tech-debt/index.md

 4. **Velocity (delivery) drag**: Gartner research found that teams with fast feedback loops reported 50 % less technical debt than teams where questions or code reviews lingered, linking debt reduction directly to acceleration of delivery. ([Source](https://www.gartner.com/en/publications/how-to-assess-infrastructure-technical-debt-to-prioritize-legacy-modernization-investments))

+Of course, as we've seen in the Southwest example, tech debt can come due when an underinvested system built for much smaller scale becomes becomes overwhelmed when the business grows.
+The system that was once a competitive advantage gradually becomes a liability, suddenly costing billions of dollars to resolve.

 These are just a few examples, but they clearly show why the slowdown your senior leadership feels in every sprint is rarely about individual performance.
-It is the compound interest of past shortcuts—an invisible liability that, like Southwest’s SkySolver, eventually comes due.
+It is the compound interest of past shortcuts and decisions.
+It's a liability that, like Southwest’s SkySolver, eventually comes due.

 At some point on a seasoned team, an engineering leader must ask:

-What are the hard truths?
-Where can we take steps to bring our velocity back up?
+* What are the hard truths?
+* Where can we take steps to bring our velocity back up?
+* Where are our software systems overleveraged?

-Maybe the team is growing, the company is hiring great engineers, but somehow, shipping features is taking longer than ever.
+Maybe the team is growing and the company is hiring great engineers, but somehow, shipping features is taking longer than ever.

 The most likely culprit, in my experience is what I’m discussing here: technical debt.
 In this short series, I’ll take a brief, deep dive into three areas: